Red Bull RB1

-The Red Bull RB1 is a Formula One racing car designed by Jaguar Racing for use in the 2005 season.
+The Red Bull RB1 (originally known as Jaguar R6) is a Formula One racing car designed by Jaguar Racing for use in the 2005 season.
 However, with the Red Bull buyout of the Jaguar Racing team, it was used instead by Red Bull Racing.
+The Red Bull RB1 was officially launched at Circuito de Jerez, Spain on 7 February.

 Design

 The chassis was designed by Mark Smith, Rob Taylor and Ben Agathangelou and the car's engine was a Cosworth TJ2005 3.0 L V10.
-The RB1 was the first car built by Red Bull Racing after the energy drinks manufacturer bought the Jaguar Racing team in 2004.
+The RB1 was the technically last-ever car built by Jaguar Racing but rebadged as Red Bull Racing after the energy drinks manufacturer bought the Jaguar Racing team in late 2004.

-History
+The RB1 is rather traditional and conservative, therefore, although only partially detaching itself from its Jaguar ancestor, it presents some characterizing elements.
+The nose is particularly raised from the ground and the front wing has a distinct spoon shape, with a sinuous shape and very similar to that of the Renault.
+The side bulkheads, similarly to the system of deflectors placed behind the front wheels, follow the layout of the old car and are inspired by those of Ferrari, especially in the detail of the flow diverters, taking on the characteristic shark tooth shape in the lower part.
+The mouth of the sides is very similar to the old Jaguar while the rear part appears very different, abandoning the curious vent system of the R5 in favor of a more traditional design featuring long fins, chimneys and exhaust fairings.

+The chassis stands out for its accentuated height from the ground, which presupposes the search for maximum aerodynamic load: the bonnet has been slightly modified as, although the squared air intake inherited from the R5 is maintained, in the area of the roll-bar a small profile has been added.

+Racing history

 Briton David Coulthard drove for the entire season, with Austrian Christian Klien and Italian Vitantonio Liuzzi sharing the other car.
 Liuzzi raced in four of the rounds, with Klien racing in the other 15 rounds.
 The team had two test drivers: American Scott Speed and Swiss driver Neel Jani.

 The RB1's best result was a fourth-place finish on its debut at the 2005 Australian Grand Prix in Melbourne, and at the 2005 European Grand Prix held at the Nürburgring.
 Both results were achieved by David Coulthard.
 Christian Klien's best finish was fifth at the season finale in Shanghai.
 Vitantonio Liuzzi's best finish in the RB1 was eighth in his debut race, the 2005 San Marino Grand Prix at Imola.

-The RB1's first race was the 2005 Australian Grand Prix and its final race was at the 2005 Chinese Grand Prix.
 The chassis was reused for the Toro Rosso STR1 in 2006.